Skip to main content

 3. Set permissions for the key:

 • Spot trading.
-Provides access to spot account trading using the key.
+Provides access to spot trading.

 • Futures trading.
-Provides access to futures account transactions using the key.
+Provides access to futures trading.

 4. Set IP access restrictions: